Impression And Mouth Preparation

 • Border moulding done

-• Wash impression made over it
+• Wash the impression made on it

 Question 5.
 Define impression.
 Discuss biological considerations for a maxillary impression.